mrbusche/matthewbusche.com/_posts/2017-09-17-trusting-ssl-certs-on-pivotal-cloud-foundry.md

   - trust certs
 ---

-If you run into a scenario where you&#8217;re using a temporary SSL cert or a wildcard cert with Pivotal Cloud Foundry you may run into an issue where your cert is not being trusted.
-This is NOT something you should use in production, but if you&#8217;re trying to get things up and running for a proof of concept the solution below should get you past an SSL errors.
+If you run into a scenario where you're using a temporary SSL cert or a wildcard cert with Pivotal Cloud Foundry you may run into an issue where your cert is not being trusted.
+This is NOT something you should use in production, but if you're trying to get things up and running for a proof of concept the solution below should get you past an SSL errors.

 Note: the TRUST_CERTS: is indented under the env: and since this would be going into a yaml file the indentation does matter